How To Become An Environmental Engineer

 - A growing field in engineering.
 Not all engineering jobs are growing.
 Many are staying the same and some fields are even shrinking right now.
 But there are going to be thousands of new jobs in this particular field opening up between now and 2020.

 - Great pay.
 Like many other engineering jobs, environmental engineering pays very well, and allows you to enjoy a comfortable living.

 - Apply advanced knowledge to practical problems.
 If you enjoy problem-solving, and you want to use your knowledge to provide real-world solutions, you will be fascinated by the projects you can take on as an environmental engineer.

 - Do good for the planet.
 In our fast-paced modern times, we often sacrifice environmental health and well being for the sake of convenience.
 Technology does not have to harm the environment, though, and environmental engineers have the very important task of finding ways to create new technological solutions which can maintain the health of the planet while providing us with what we need to operate as a society.
 This balancing act is going to become more and more critical over the coming years.

-How do you know if you would excel as an environmental engineer?
 Environmental engineers must be very good at science, math, and technology.
 But on top of these concrete skills, they must also be very imaginative and have the ability to understand the long-term and far-reaching impacts of a given project.
 They also need to be great at analysis and problem-solving, as well as communicating with others.
 Environmental engineering involves a lot of teamwork, often with others who do not understand the engineering processes from the inside.
 Being able to explain the project and its goals to clients and technicians alike is really important if you want to be successful.

 Environmental Engineer Work Environment